RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>13</sup> For I have heard the slander of many: fear [was] on every side: while they took counsel together against me, they devised to take away my life.
 <sup>14</sup> But I trusted in thee, O LORD: I said, Thou [art] my God.
 <sup>15</sup> My times [are] in thy hand: deliver me from the hand of mine enemies, and from them that persecute me.
-<sup>16</sup> Make thy face to shine upon thy servant: save me for thy mercies ’ sake.
+<sup>16</sup> Make thy face to shine upon thy servant: save me for thy mercies’ sake.
 <sup>17</sup> Let me not be ashamed, O LORD; for I have called upon thee: let the wicked be ashamed, [and] let them be silent in the grave.
 <sup>18</sup> Let the lying lips be put to silence; which speak grievous things proudly and contemptuously against the righteous.
 <sup>19</sup> [Oh] how great [is] thy goodness, which thou hast laid up for them that fear thee; [which] thou hast wrought for them that trust in thee before the sons of men!